pictuga/morss/README.md

 For example: `python2.7 PATH/TO/MORSS/morss.py http://feeds.bbci.co.uk/news/rss.xml`
 *(Brackets indicate optional text)*

+###As a python library

+This is actually possible, but some code clean up is still required for this to be worth documentating.

 ##Cache information

 morss uses a small cache directory to make the loading faster.
 Given the way it's designed, the cache doesn't need to be purged each while and then, unless you stop following a big amount of feeds.
 Only in the case of mass un-subscribing, you might want to delete the cache files corresponding to the bygone feeds.
 If morss is running as a server, the cache folder is at `MORSS_DIRECTORY/cache/`, and in `$HOME/.cache/morss` otherwise.